iann0036/iann0036/README.md

 ## About

-Ian is the Cloud Lead at [Kablamo](https://www.kablamo.com.au/), a cloud product development and data consultancy specializing in building applications native to the AWS cloud.
-He is usually focused on cloud architecture, CI/CD and security, but is always trying out the latest AWS services.
-He also previously managed infrastructure at Stan, an Australian streaming service.
+Hi there 👋

-Between helping clients he loves the chance to build open-source projects with a focus on AWS automation and tooling.
-Ian built and maintains both the [Former2](https://github.com/iann0036/former2) and [Console Recorder for AWS](https://github.com/iann0036/AWSConsoleRecorder) projects, which help developers author Infrastructure as Code templates (such as CloudFormation) from existing resources or while in the AWS Management Console.
+I'm Ian, an AWS Community Hero, APN Ambassador and general cloud enthusiast.
+I work in Sydney as the Cloud Lead at Kablamo, a cloud consultancy with a focus on delivering digital products and solutions, but I also regularly contribute to open-source projects here with a focus on AWS automation and tooling, especially involving Infrastructure-as-Code.

-Ian also enjoys speaking at meetups, co-hosting podcasts, engaging with the community on Slack, and posting his latest experiences within AWS on his [blog](https://onecloudplease.com/blog/).
+I also enjoy speaking at meetups, co-hosting podcasts, engaging with the community on Slack, and posting about my latest experiences within AWS on my [blog](https://onecloudplease.com/blog/).
+You can find more of my work below.

 ## My Work